Skip to main content

 Enable toggle

-A toggle at the top of the panel turns Art-Net discovery on or off for the whole application.
+The Art-Net discovery toggle at the top of the panel turns discovery on or off for the whole application.
 It is on by default.
 Polling runs continuously while it is on: Spectralite keeps broadcasting ArtPoll and updating the table as replies arrive.

 Turn it off when you run on a locked-down show network that forbids unsolicited broadcast traffic, or where another controller owns the discovery role.
 With discovery off, Spectralite sends no ArtPoll, the table clears, and the Target IP picker reports that discovery is disabled.
 Output is unaffected either way, since discovery and routing are separate.